Official Skokie Public Safety Bulletin

 Chief Scarpelli received a compliment from a resident who wanted to thank Officer Alexander for his assistance with his disabled vehicle.
 He said, "Officer Alexander is a very nice, fine, young man."

 Police Chief Anthony Scarpelli received a letter from a resident thanking Officer Zerfass for his assistance during a well-being check her family requested.
 She said Officer Zerfass was "so nice and checked on her twice."
 She said she has lived in Skokie for 44 years and feels safe and sound because of the Skokie Police Department.

 Crime Tip Hot Line Available 24/7

-The Skokie Police Department recently established an automated Crime Tip Hot Line and invites the public to call 847/933-TIPS (8477) any time to report suspicious activity or other information.
+The Skokie Police Department has an automated Crime Tip Hot Line and invites the public to call 847/933-TIPS (8477) any time to report suspicious activity.
 Messages can be left anonymously, but it is helpful if those who call leave their contact information for Police follow up if necessary.
 Questions and concerns about public safety also can be emailed to firstname.lastname@example.org.